Compare and Recycle

 Vintage phones on a wooden table.

-What Can I Do With My Old Phone?
+What Can You Do With Old Mobile Phones?

-Essentially, there are two routes you can take to responsibly get rid of your old mobile phone: using trade-in services to sell your mobile phone for cash or sending it off to be recycled at a specialist recycling facility.
+If you're debating what to do with you old phone, the best option will depend on its condition.
+Essentially, there are two routes you can take to responsibly get rid of your old mobile: use an online trade-in service to sell it for cash or drop it off to be recycled at a specialist recycling facility.

 Don’t bin your mobile phone